Bengal Natural History Museum, Darjeeling

 Watch the video of Bengal Natural History Museum

-It's about 10 minutes walk from the Chowrasta Mall and located behind the Gorkha Ranga Manch Bhawan.
-The approach is from the Robertson Road.
+NOTE: Earlier the museum building was about 10 minutes walk from the Chowrasta Mall and located behind the Gorkha Ranga Manch Bhawan.
+The approach was from the Robertson Road.
 Check out Darjeeling Map

 Share your experience or stories.